 It’s in the background, subtly causing you to maintain whatever level of financial achievement you’ve conditioned your brain to expect.

 The latest research shows that any change in the brain is interpreted as stressful — regardless of whether it’s a good change or bad change.
 Any big change activates the fear center, your “amygdala.”

-When that little guy lights up, it makes you do one of three things: freeze, fight the change, or run away.
+When that little guy lights up, it makes you do one of three things: freeze in your tracks, fight the change, or run away from it.

 Rather than trying big changes, research suggests that small changes in your thoughts or behaviors won’t activate your amygdala.

 Visualization is a fantastic small change to make in your thinking.
 If you imagine yourself after you achieved the success you want, you activate the nucleus accumbens and insula.
 These are the motivation centers in the brain — they get you excited to take action on reaching your goals

 Want to try a thought exercise?